-"Is it ripe?"
-I asked.
 He showed me the rice that they had there.

-They got out; they got right out, of the field.
 The Indians saw this and said, "Very well."
 If the harvesters sneak out again, if they catch them out there again, then one or two boats of Indians will go out there and tip them right over.
 They might ask him, "Are you gonna get out or are you gonna keep ricing?"
 And if he says, "Help us out, give us something, and we'll go," that's all there is to it.
 They'll tip them.
 It's nothing funny.
 And if the harvester wants to fight back, he'll be fighting all the way to shore.
 And if they're fighting back the others will come.

 That's the way we used to have it.
 The committees, different ones, the groups, will come in and defend that right for their children.

 who had a pole with a fork on it.
 He pushed the canoe with the pole, and

+Years ago the Indians didn't allow forked-ended pushing poles for canoes and ricing boats on the lake because it disturbs the bottom.
 The Indians years ago were very careful.
-How did they know that?
+Ricers got driven out if they used a forked pole.
 Boy!
 I tell you they were good not to disturb the bottom.

 You know what we used?

 We used a long paddle with a little fork on it just big enough to

 They stopped him.
 They stopped him at that time.
 They told him to get out of there: "Go use your pole somewhere out on a little lake where there's not so much rice.
 We don't allow forked poles here."

 I was on the rice committee for seven years in the early days, six years anyhow -- about 1925, '26, ' 27, '28.
-And I was on the ricing council for awhile, during the 30s, and mid-40s.
+And I was on the ricing council for a while, during the 30s, and mid-40s.
 I was on the council when the Indians still had mostly Indian language.
 But there were a lot of us who could talk English.
 There were really husky boys that could be a committee; they were very active.
 I don't know how it happened, but I got in.

 They knew my way of life.
 I was interested in the benefit of the local people in the area of Sugar Point and Boy River.
 We expect that area to repay if we use the field good, and they were discussing that at a big meeting at Sugar Point.

-"Do you accept that I appoint Buffalo, that we appoint Buffalo?
+"Do you accept that I appoint Buffalo -- that we appoint Buffalo?
 Any objection?
 Anything against him?
 Will he be capable?
 Would we take it up to a vote?"